 In a growing business, employees are often faced with the hurdle of what to do when they need to meet with coworkers but can’t find a meeting space.
 The solution?
 Equip your office with a variety of meeting spaces to allow employees to collaborate when they want, where they want, and how they want.
 Our conference playbook will give you a glimpse into the types of spaces that you should be offering.

-The Audible is a nearby standing meeting for quick, impromptu conversations between two or three co-workers.
-This may come in the form of a stand up desk in an open area or a row of standing height filing cabinets between workstations.
+The Audible is a nearby standing meeting for quick, impromptu conversations between 2 or 3 coworkers.
+This may come in the form of a stand-up desk in an open area or a row of standing-height filing cabinets between workstations.

-The Hail Mary may be any size, but must include a conference table with a computer at one end.
-This computer with monitor is set in place so that telecommuting employees can call in during meetings they are unable to attend in person.
+The Hail Mary may be any size but must include a conference table with a computer with a monitor at the end.
+This setup allows telecommuting and remote employees to call in for meetings if they are working off-site.

-The Touchdown is a casual meeting of 3-4 people in a lounge-style setting.
-Comfort is key in this impromptu meeting space, so it is typically outfitted with soft seating and occasional tables similar to that found in a home living room.
+The Touchdown is a casual meeting of 3 or 4 people in a lounge-style setting.
+Comfort is key in this impromptu meeting space, so soft seating and occasional tables similar to that found in a home living room are common.

-The Huddle is a semi-formal meeting between 3-4 people at a small conference table.
-This may be scheduled or impromptu; private or open concept.
+The Huddle is a semi-formal meeting between 3 and 4 people at a small conference table.
+This meeting may be scheduled or impromptu, private or open concept.

 The Blitz is a scheduled meeting in a formal, private conference room.
-This type of space is typically reserved for groups of five people or more.
+This type of space is typically reserved for groups of 5 or more.